Epiphqny/SOLO/README.md

 ## Results

-After training 36 epochs on the coco dataset using the resnet-50 backbone, the mAP is 0.221 on val2017 dataset:
+After training 36 epochs on the coco dataset using the resnet-50 backbone, the mAP is 0.221 on COCO val2017 dataset:

 ![](AP.png)